 Christmas Craft Party Decorations

-Let’s start out with all the pretty party decor.
+Let’s start out with all the pretty holiday decorations and party decor.
 I worked all week on getting my Christmas decorations up on the main floor of our house for Christmas celebrations.
-This year I decided to go with a vintage theme for my Christmas decor -see my Christmas Home Tour here.
+This year I decided to go with a vintage theme for my Christmas decor.
 I found the perfect party decor from Minted.
-We used their Elegant Joy Party Decor collection.
-The pink, blue and grey colour scheme looked great with all my own vintage inspired Christmas decor.
+The different colors of pink, blue and grey color scheme looked great with all my own vintage inspired Christmas decor.

-When guests arrived the dining room was all set up for our crafting activity and with a pretty dessert buffet for snacking.
+When guests arrived at the front door the dining room was all set up for our easy Christmas crafts and with a pretty dessert buffet for snacking.

 The pretty paper fans, paper confetti for the table, and fun circle bunting were really great additions and added lots of holiday spirit.

 The Buffet Decorations

 I dressed up the buffet area with a few fun touches.
 I wrote out the lyrics of “Have a Holly, Jolly, Christmas” on the chalkboard.
-My favourite easy addition for this Christmas was printing a few vintage Christmas card prints I found for free on-line and putting them in these simple white frames.
+My favourite easy addition for this Christmas was printing a few vintage Christmas cards I found for free online and putting them in these simple white frames.
 This is a really great way to add some vintage Christmas elements even if you can’t find the real thing.

 Craft Party Drink Station

 Every fun party needs some fun drinks, and especially for Christmas you need a little holiday cheer!
 I set up the drinks station in the kitchen, on my kitchen table.
-Not the greatest for photos on the blog, but really practical in real life, since you can set up so guests can serve them selves from each side, depending on what they’re having.
+Not the greatest for photos on the blog, but really practical in real life, since you can set up so guests can serve themselves from all sides, depending on what they’re having.